 Dinner at a good restaurant including drinks: 300 Thai Baht.

 So food and drink expenses in Thailand are roughly 700 Thai Baht per person, per day.

 Hotel stays in Thailand are often very cheap, especially compared to the west.
 Let’s assume that you would like to stay in a nice location, in a clean room that’s comfortable, though not necessarily luxurious, and that you’d like a private bathroom, a wifi connection and perhaps a couple of perks.

-We usually stay in a double room that’s air conditioned for 1000 Thai Baht per night.
-In the north this amount will buy you a lot of comfort, whereas hotel prices in the south are a lot higher.
-A hotel stay on the beach can easily cost three times the average price.
+We usually stay in a double room that’s air-conditioned for 1000 Thai Baht per night.
+In the north, this amount will buy you a lot of comforts, whereas hotel prices in the south are a lot higher.
+A hotel on the beach can easily cost three times the average price.